 Do you like to listen to the weather forecast?

 Met Éireann now has a daily audio weather forecast available as a podcast, recorded by our weather forecasters in CAFO (Met Éireann’s Central Analysis and Forecast Office).
 Search Weather Forecast from Met Éireann on your podcast player – it’s available now on Apple Podcasts, Google Podcasts, Spotify, Stitcher and more.
-Or listen on the player below.
+Or listen on the player above or listen on Audioboom if the player is not available.

 The forecast is updated 3 times a day – at approximately 6am, 1pm and 6pm – with a detailed weather forecast for today and tonight, the outlook for the week ahead and details on any weather warnings issued.